 - Choose a strategic location to stand

 Children and women should strategically place themselves in such a way that they are not in the center of the crowd.
 Stand near the boundaries and closer to the exit gates.
 This way you can avoid the last moment hustle-bustle.

 - Always call parents to pick up

 Children should neither risk waiting for cabs at wee hours nor should they hitchhike to reach home.
-Both modes of commute are dangerous for children and should be strongly avoided.
+Both modes of a commute are dangerous for children and should be strongly avoided.

-Bit Guardian Parental Control app comes with an innovative feature that allows sending Pick Me alert notification to the parent along with the Google Maps location.
+Bit Guardian Parental Control comes with an innovative feature that allows sending Pick Me alert notification to the parent along with the Google Maps location.
 Teens can utilize such apps to reach for help and request pick up from a reliable guardian.